bergermatheus/SimpleFlashApp/README.md

 ## General info
-This project is a simple "SSYS Employee Manager" application to handle with employees data.
+This project is a simple CRUD application in Flash to handle with employees data.
 The repository contains a source folder "src", the main file is app.py.
 There is also a file to handle with the database called "db_functions.py".

 ## Table of contents
 * [General info](#general-info)